aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 *Note: The memory of the string is allocated inside the SDK.
 The application must copy the string to the memory allocated by the application for subsequent use, and must not modify the content of the returned string or save the pointer to the string for use.*

-The contract function that changes the state of the blockchain refers to any function that changes the persistent storage information in the blockchain ledger.For example, functions that write and modify member variables in the contract are all contract functions that change the state of the blockchain.If a contract function only modifies the local variables in the function, but does not modify the contract member variables, then the contract function is a contract function that does not change the state of the blockchain.
+The contract function that changes the state of the blockchain refers to any function that changes the persistent storage information in the blockchain ledger.
+For example, functions that write and modify member variables in the contract are all contract functions that change the state of the blockchain.If a contract function only modifies the local variables in the function, but does not modify the contract member variables, then the contract function is a contract function that does not change the state of the blockchain.

 In some contract programming languages, the two types of contract functions have a clear modifier difference on the prototype, while in other programming languages, there is no obvious mark.
 In the ABI, these two types of functions have different identifiers.